miladhamzelou/razorlight/public_html/wp-content/plugins/wpcf7-recaptcha/readme.txt

 * Combined a few redundant translation functions into a single translation function.
 * Made wording and references more consistent.
 * Added a margin-bottom: 0 style to the reCaptcha iframe in an attempt to prevent CSS overlapping.

-= 1.1.2 (2019-01-14) =
-* Renamed Text Domain to match the plugin slug which should help translations.
-* Added Portable Object Template (.pot) file to /languages/ folder.
-* Added call to action on settings page which encourages users to like IQComputing on Facebook to receive the latest news and updates.